EricDeiman/titania/ideas.md

 # todo
     [] the type checker doesn't look at #ExprStmnt
-    [] the type checker doesn't check the body of while/do [] the type checker dosen't check the then body of if/then/else [] the type checker doesn't check the else body (if there is one) of if/then/else [] the ir generator doesn't look at #ExprStmnt
+    [x] the type checker doesn't check the body of while/do [x] the type checker dosen't check the then body of if/then/else [x] the type checker doesn't check the else body (if there is one) of if/then/else [] the ir generator doesn't look at #ExprStmnt
-    [] the ir generator doesn't look at #FieldAccess [] the ir generator doesn't look at #ArrayAccess [] the ir generator doesn't look at #TakeReference [] the ir generator doesn't look at #ArithmaticIf
+    [] the ir generator doesn't look at #FieldAccess [x] the ir generator doesn't look at #ArrayAccess as RHS [x] the ir generator doesn't look at #ArrayAccess as LHS [] the ir generator doesn't look at #TakeReference [] the ir generator doesn't look at #ArithmaticIf [] array decls should have a size component